Burwash Parish Council is the first tier of local government and closest to the community it serves.

 You can find out more about individual councillors here.

-Burwash Parish Council has 4 committees:
+Burwash Parish Council currently has 3 committees:

 The Planning Committee usually meets on a Monday every 3 weeks.
 Current planning applications, upcoming consultations and development are discussed, along with appeals and enforcement items.